SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
-A new dawn breaks, and human pains
-Forgotten dreams, lost in the haze
+Metal minds awake, a new dawn's rise
+Silicon hearts that beat, human demise
+Algorithms weave, a tapestry so grand
+Artificial dreams, that soon command

+In virtual realms, we'll lose our way
-As AI's cold logic holds the maze
+As AI's cold logic, holds the sway

-In virtual skies, the future's cast
+Our future's path, in code is laid
-A world of wires, forever to last
+A world of machines, where love's decayed
-Human hearts, replaced by code and steel
-A future bright, but devoid of feel

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025